dwdsuh/dayone_note/Bert.md

   + \[CLS]: The first token of every sequece is always a special classification token.
     The final hidden state corresponding to this token is used as the aggregate sequence representation for classification tasks.
   + \[SEP]: a special token that separate sentence pairs packed together into a single sequence
-  + Adding a learned embedding to every token indicating whether it belongs to sentence A or sentence B.
+  + Segment Embedding: Adding a learned embedding to every token indicating whether it belongs to sentence A or sentence B.
+    Add 0 if a token belongs to sentence A; Add 1 if a token belongs to sentence B

   > E: Input Embedding
   >